Covered In-Plan Services

 Specific services for children and adolescents

-- Behavioral health rehabilitation services (BHRS) for children and adolescents.
+- Intensive behavioral health services (IBHS) for children and adolescents.

 - Residential treatment facilities (RTF).